Ask Me How Your House Will Sell While Others On The Market Will Not

 Latest Realty News from NAR

-At the national level, housing affordability is up from last month but down from a year ago.
-Mortgage rates rose to 4.75 percent this July, up 14.7 percent compared to 4.14 percent a year ago.
+At the national level, housing affordability is down from last month and down from a year ago.
+Mortgage rates rose to 4.99 percent this November, up 19.1 percent compared to 4.19 percent a year ago.